UltimateMedical/uma-frontend-utilities/README.md

 # UMA Frontend Utilities
 Welcome.
 Here's the repo for UMA's frontend utilities.
 Hopefully there's something useful in here...
+We use this repo as a place to store shared functionality between UMA sites.

 ## Contributing
 If you would like to contribute to this propject, there are just a few steps